 The Collective Bargaining Agreement (CBA) between the VCCCD and AFT Local 1828 describes District policies governing absence from duty for certificated personnel.
-Faculty must report all absences from all classes, whether in person or online, to their division dean.
+Faculty must report all absences from all classes, whether in person or online, to their division dean and department chair.
 After 5:00 p.m., instructors should call the reception desk at (805) 678-5800 if they have an emergency that will prevent them from teaching their assigned class that evening.
-If you are going to be absent, please contact your division office to report your absence and to discuss the status of your class.
-(See Substitute Procedures.)
-Faculty are not permitted arrange their own substitute instructors without the approval of their dean.
-Faculty are not permitted to assign online work to their students in lieu of in-person instruction without the approval of their dean.
+If you are going to be absent, please contact your division office to report your absence and to discuss the status of your class (See Substitute Procedures below).
+Faculty are not allowed to arrange their own substitute instructors without their dean's approval.
+Faculty are not allowed to assign online work to their students in lieu of in-person instruction without their dean's approval.
 Faculty are not permitted to have a guest speaker "teach" their class in their absence.